 Webhook Subscription

-To receive real-time notifications about exceptions, subscribe to thepayment_exception:created
+To receive real-time notifications about exceptions, subscribe to thepayment_exception:created event.

 Your endpoint will receive a webhook payload whenever a new exception is generated.